arokem/high-performance-python/_episodes/06-dask.md

 depend on each other, and they can be executed in parallel.
 So, a computation that would take 2 seconds serially is immediately sped up n-fold (with n being the number of independent variables, here 2).

+Dask has implementations of several commonly-used pythonic data-structures.
+In particular, it implements a data structure that resembles the Numpy Array object and another data structure that resembles the Pandas DataFrame.
+This lets us do slightly more interesting things and leverage our knowledge of these tools.